Skip to main content

 SAFE Viewer

 The SAFE Viewer is a standalone application developed by ReversingLabs for working with the SAFE report in the RL-SAFE archive format.
 The RL-SAFE archive contains the full SAFE report and all other supported report formats for a software package analyzed with Spectra Assure.
+The archive can be created with a CLI tool, downloaded from the Portal UI, or exported with the Portal API.

 When you open the archive in the SAFE Viewer, it looks and behaves the same as a standalone report generated with the rl-secure report rl-html command, or the report you open directly on the Portal and share with others via Portal UI.